Trusted

 4. A surge in the overall market capitalization in a bull market, with BTC showing some aggressive price action compared to altcoins.

-Moreover, bitcoin dominance isn’t a standalone concept.
-If you follow the bitcoin fear and greed index, you would know that “Dominance” is one of the sub-index indicators with a 15% weightage.
+Moreover, Bitcoin dominance isn’t a standalone concept.
+As per the Bitcoin fear and greed index, “Dominance” is one of the sub-index indicators with a 15% weightage.

-Now that we have discussed a fair bit about bitcoin dominance, here are some of the important factors known to affect the same:
+Here are some of the important factors known to affect BTC dominance.

 Bitcoin value

-The only way BTC’s dominance stays up is if the cryptocurrency keeps rising in popularity.
+It’s important to note, though, that the only way BTC’s dominance stays up is if the cryptocurrency keeps rising in popularity.
 Value (price) might be subjective and might not truly represent BTC dominance at all times.
-We will get to that later.

 Altcoins